RawLabo/QuickRawPicker/README.md

 ## Q&A
 1. **Why does my RAW file show black empty content on the screen?** <br> The default renderer is based on GLES3 which may not be compatible with some legacy graphics card. <br>  Try `Fn -> Settings -> Renderer Tab -> switch Renderer from GLES3 to GLES2 -> restart the QuickRawPicker` to fix the problem.
+2. **Why does the app show "file is damaged" in macOS?**
+<br>The legacy versions of QuickRawPicker are not signed.
+You may need to run `xattr -dr com.apple.quarantine QuickRawPicker.app` to fix the **"file is damaged"** issue for legacy versions under macOS.
+Please check https://disable-gatekeeper.github.io/ for more info.

 ### Shortcuts
 **[👉 Shortcuts doc page](./Doc/Shortcuts.md)**